gaboesquivel/gaboesquivel.com/source/_posts/2014-04-20-introduction-to-gulpjs.markdown

 - Grunt plugins often perform multiple tasks; Gulp plugins are designed to do one thing only.
 - Grunt requires plug-ns for basic functionality such as file watching; Gulp has them built-in.

-You can also learn more from the creator of Gulp on this Javascript Jabber episode: [JSJ Gulp.js with Eric Schoffstall](http://javascriptjabber.com/097-jsj-gulp-js-with-eric-schoffstall/)
+There's a Javascript Jabber episode with the creator of Gulp: [JSJ Gulp.js with Eric Schoffstall](http://javascriptjabber.com/097-jsj-gulp-js-with-eric-schoffstall)

-You can find gulp plugins at http://gulpjs.com/plugins/ and https://npmjs.org/browse/keyword/gulpplugin
+You can find gulp plugins at http://gulpjs.com/plugins and https://npmjs.org/browse/keyword/gulpplugin

 ##Conclusion

 Gulp.js and node streams are more natural to understand than a huge config file and it also provides more flexibility and speed.
-Grunt is more mature and they will be adding (orchestrator)[ https://github.com/orchestrator/orchestrator] soon.
+Grunt is more mature and they will be adding [orchestrator](https://github.com/orchestrator/orchestrator) soon.
 The Yeoman team don't have any plans on dropping our support for Grunt, they think that both Grunt and Gulp can happily co-exist and hope to support both communities with automation tooling.
 If you are using it successfully, there’s no reason to switch Gulp unless you really want or need more flow control and you feel confortable working with streams and living on the edge.